MAH-7/mari-gunting/docs/WEEK_1_COMPLETE.md

    - Wait → Take time to review/test current setup

 2. **Want to test navigation first?**
-   - We can add code to switch to provider app
+   - We can add code to switch to partner app
    - Test all 6 tabs work correctly

 3. **Any changes to Week 1 setup?**